 Under Human Care: 20+ years

 Scarlet Ibis are threatened by habitat loss when the freshwater and brackish water marshes they rely on for food and nesting are converted for agriculture or construction.
 They are also illegally hunted for bushmeat and the pet trade.
 Poachers will also collect their eggs for the pet trade.
-Though they are currently listed as Last Concern, their population trends show their numbers are decreasing.
+Though they are currently listed as Least Concern, population trends show that their numbers are decreasing.

 Males and females are nearly indistinguishable from each other, but males are slightly larger and have a longer bill.